code4me/design-workshop/pdf/5-task-list.md

 Create a new PDF Design of category Change Summary and give it a name.

-Remove the Implementation section from the HTML field and replace it with the following:
+Remove the "Implementation" section from the HTML field and replace it with the following:

 ``` html
 <section>